nordie69/earthquakes-and-volcanoes/README.md

 # earthquakes-and-volcanoes
-Repositiry for the MSc Thesis at the University pf London
+Repository for the MSc Thesis at the University of London